AlexandriteErikParacelsus/Ogar/README.md

 ﻿# MultiOgar - Edited
-Ogar game server with fast and smooth vanilla physics and multi-protocol support.
+Ogar game server with fast as fuck boi and smooth vanilla physics and multi-protocol support.

 Since Barbosik stopped working on the original MultiOgar, I decided to continue it on this fork =D